Scope of the Grant

 - Opening General Session and Industry Recognition

-- Closing event (in-person only)
+- Closing event

-- Single-occupancy hotel accommodations for 3-nights (in-person only)
+- Double-occupancy hotel accommodations for 3-nights

 - Attend the entire conference (Sunday–Wednesday).
-Please make your travel plans accordingly. (in-person only)
+Please make your travel plans accordingly.

 Recipients are responsible for the cost of their own transportation and meals outside of the included conference events.

 Subject to change due to COVID-19 concerns/conditions.

 Please email Stephanie Schember, or call 609-452-7700 ext.
 114, with any questions.

 Axel Madsen was well-known in the PM industry as a successful entrepreneur.
 He co-founded Allied Sinterings, Inc., Danbury, CT, in 1959.
 The company began in a converted diner with four employees and went on to develop a successful niche business producing high-precision, small, and intricate PM parts.
 Madsen was a creative toolmaker and an expert on high-precision PM parts.
 He was active in the Powder Metallurgy Parts Association (PMPA) of MPIF and served as a director.